My dad’s an awesome cook. And his version of puttanesca sauce probably wins the award for most requested around our house.

 Since I’m not a “traditional” pasta eater, I usually have my puttanesca sauce over spaghetti squash, or zoodles.
 But more often than not, I just end up eating it straight out of the container.
 With nothing to come in between me and all of that saucy puttanesca goodness.

 Which is kind of where I got the idea for this puttanesca soup.
 I mean there’s no denying that those briney, sultry flavors are delicious—and when they come together in a warm, comforting bowl of soup—who in their right senses could complain??

 And because I LOVE healthy and sustainably-sourced seafood, I added in a few of my favorites.
 This can of Wild Albacore Tuna being one of them.

-I look for tuna that is pole/troll caught.
+I look for pole/troll caught tuna.
 That means it’s caught in the traditional way (on a line or pole) and limits bycatch — the waste of other fish or sea life that can get caught up in a big net.

 I also added in some wild caught shrimp.
 (No one’s perfect, and I do take short-cuts, but I never buy shrimp unless it’s wild caught because buying imported, farm-raised shrimp contributes to human traffiking and slave labor in Southeast Asia’s shrimp industry.)

 This soup really comes together in a flash, and it’s comfort food that you can feel good about eating.
 Serve it up with some crusty bread (if that’s your thing).
 Or a side of roasted squash for some extra healthy carbs.